 He has since won six Australian Opens, one French Open, eight Wimbledons, and five US Opens.

-“My final ATP event will be the Laver Cup next week in London,” he said in statement posted on his Twitter account.
+“My final ATP event will be the Laver Cup next week in London,” he said in a statement posted on his Twitter account.

 Retired